 \subsection{Generalized BMA}

-The key equation of KK decoding is essentially the same as \eqref{eqn:gkey} but $\omega(x)$ has $q$-degree less than $\tau$, instead of $\lfloor (d-1)/2 \rfloor$.
+The key equation of KK decoding is essentially the same as \eqref{eqn:gkey}, but $\omega(x)$ has a $q$-degree less than $\tau$ instead of $\lfloor (d-1)/2 \rfloor$.
 Actually, in KK decoding, we do not know the exact value of $\tau$ before solving the key equation.
-But all we need is to determine the maximum number of correctable errors $t'$ given $\mu$ erasures and $\delta$ deviations, which is given by $t'= \lfloor(d-1-\mu-\delta)/2\rfloor$.
-Hence we need to generalize our previous BMA architectures in Section~\ref{sec:bma} for KK decoding, as in Algorithm~\ref{alg:gRibma}.
+All we need is to determine the maximum number of correctable errors $t'$ given $\mu$ erasures and $\delta$ deviations, which is given by $t'= \lfloor(d-1-\mu-\delta)/2\rfloor$.
+Hence we adapt our BMA in Section~\ref{sec:bma} to KK decoding, as in Algorithm~\ref{alg:gRibma}.
 To apply Algorithm~\ref{alg:gRibma} to Gabidulin decoding, we can simply use $\theta=\mu+\delta=0$.

 Compared with Algorithm~\ref{alg:Ribma}, we replace $t$ by $t'$.
 The variable $t'$ makes it difficult to design regular architectures.
 By carefully initializing $\tilde\Delta^{(0)}(x)$ and $\tilde\Theta^{(0)}(x)$, we ensure that the desired output $\Lambda(x)$ is always at a fixed position of $\tilde{\Delta}^{(2t')}(x)$, regardless of $\mu+\delta$.
 Hence, the only irregular part is the initialization.
 The initialization of Algorithm~\ref{alg:gRibma} can be done by shifting in at most $\theta$ cycles.
-Hence we reuse the RiBMA architecture in Fig.~\ref{fig:Ribma} in the KK decoder and keep the same worse-case latency of $2t$ cycles.
+Hence the RiBMA architecture in Fig.~\ref{fig:Ribma} can be adapted to the KK decoder and keep the same worse-case latency of $2t$ cycles.